 Travellingstranger Copyright 2018, all rights reserved.

-As I reluctantly heaved my muddy and sweaty back pack onto my shoulders one more time that mid morning in northern Sumatra I couldn’t help thinking how the final day of my jungle hike had not gone quite as planned.
-Sure, there were the leaches, the mud, the humidity not to mention the mosquito bites to contend with but what had just happened was on an entirely new level and had gotten my pulse racing.
+As I heaved my muddy back pack onto my shoulders once more that morning in northern Sumatra I couldn’t help feel a sense of relife.
+Sure, my hike had challenged me with leaches, thick mud, heat and mosquitos but what had just happened was on an entirely new level and had sent my pulse into overdrive.

-My group of four hikers and a guide, had made its way slowly in composed silence perhaps for a couple of hours already that morning along the old logging trail that lead to the Bahorok river a few kilometres away from our night’s camp.
-Each of us was absorbed by the slippery, mud caked path upon which every step had to be chosen carefully to avoid a grimy fall.
+My hiking buddies and I had already marched in composed silence for a couple of hours that morning along the old logging trail that lead to the Bahorok river ahead.
+Each of us was absorbed by the slippery, mud caked path upon which every step had to be chosen wisely in order to avoid a grimy fall.
 The humming and the buzzing of insects all around us was as intense as ever and somewhere in the distance I remember the occasional howl of a lonely Gibbon.

-Suddenly, there was a sound of crushing undergrowth not too far ahead of us.
-We froze as the rummaging got louder and closer to our position.
+Suddenly, there was a sound of crushing undergrowth not too far in front of us.
+We froze as the rummaging got louder and closer.
 I felt the a surge of excitement and reached for my camera not really knowing what to expect.
-Our guide was stiff, a look of apprehension over his face, one arm raised in the air, a white knuckle fist urging us all not to move.
+Our guide was stiff, a look of apprehension all over him, one arm raised in the air, hand clenched in a fist urging us all not to move.

-Then, some 40 metres or so on the path ahead an adult female orangutang appeared from the bushes.
-She was perhaps four feet tall, apparently in her prime with a healthy shiny orange coat of fur.
-She peered straight at us for a few intense seconds and then slowly started to approach unthreateningly, with the clear intention of joining our party.
+Then, some forty metres or so on the path ahead, an adult female orangutang appeared from the bushes.
+She was perhaps four feet tall, apparently in good health with a long shiny orange coat of fur.
+She peered straight at us on the trail for a few intense seconds and then slowly started to approach unthreateningly, with a clear intent of joining our party.

 Our guide remained still but gone was his sense of urgency.
 He knew this ape well and assured us, as it wobbled closer, that the animal had grown in a rehabilitation centre and had been fostered back into the wild some years ago.
-She had no fear of humans and occasionally made an appearance on the trails trodden by tourists.
+The orangutang had no fear of humans, he said and occasionally made an appearance on the tourist trodden trails.

-I barely had time to take off my backpack anticipating a few minutes of rest when the ape was on us and in a fraction of a second, before I could react, my left hand and arm were in her firm clasp.
+I barely had time to take off my rugsack hoping for a few minutes of rest when the ape was upon us and in a fraction of a second, before I could react, my left hand and arm were in her firm clasp.

-I felt calm to start off with and there seemed nothing to be alarmed about.
-I took this extraordinary encounter as a photo opportunity and asked others in the group to take some frames with my camera.
+I felt calm to start off with as there seemed nothing to be alarmed about.
+I took this extraordinary encounter as a photo opportunity and asked others in the group to take some snaps with my camera.
 The ape’s touch felt soft and warm, not unlike the hand of a human.
 It was reassuring.
-Also, the the orangutang seemed to pose willingly with me for some pictures and looked straight into camera for a couple of frames.
+My new primate friend seemed to pose willingly with me for pictures and even looked straight at the camera for more than just a few.

-However, once I had satisfied myself with the shots, I began to feel increasingly uncomfortable with animal’s grip as I could see there was no sign from my newly found buddy of relenting the clasp.
-I tried to pull myself free whilst keeping a smile on my face.
-Of course there was absolutely no chance I could get away from the animal’s hold.
-She was immensely stronger than I could possibly have imagined and her hand held tighter and tighter the more I struggled.
-Now I was getting anxious, this was becoming threatening and I could tell the orangutang could easily overpower me and even snap a bone or bite should she choose to do so.
-Struggling was futile, I decided not to antagonise my captor any further and simply stood still.
+However, once I had satisfied myself with the shots, I began to feel uncomfortable with animal’s grip.
+I could see there was no sign from ape of relenting her clasp.
+I tried to pull free whilst keeping a smile but of course there was no chance to get out the animal’s hold.
+She was immensely stronger than I could possibly have imagined and her hand held tighter and tighter the more I fought.
+Now I was getting anxious, I felt threatened, breaking free was a matter of urgency, but I realised that the orangutang could easily overpower me and even snap a bone or bite should she choose to do so.
+Struggling was futile, there was no way i could win so I chose not to antagonise my captor any further and simply stood still.

-The ape had me totally in her power and I looked around for support from my hiking pals.
-They all saw my concern.
+The ape had me totally under her power and I looked around for support from my pals.
+They all saw my concern and told me reiassuringly to remain calm.
 Someone reached for the contents of their backpack, pulled out banana and waved it in the air.
-That was all it took.
-My arm was released instantly as the the ape made a dash to snatch the ransom.
+That was what it took.
+My arm was released instantly with a dash by the ape to grab the prised ransom.
 I was free and spent a moment examining my arm.
-Just a bit sore, no damage, no bruising.
+Just a bit sore, no damage, no bruising, all good.